This continues the week of freezer meals, today the Lou Lou Girls bring you tuna casserole, stuffed shells, and Hawaiian pork.

 - Remove as much air from the freezer bag as possible, seal and lay flat in your freezer.

-- The night before cooking, move frozen bag to your refrigerator to thaw.
+- The night before cooking, move the frozen bag to your refrigerator to thaw.